Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 An authorization service SHALL digitally sign any issued [=authorization token=] with an algorithm from the "HMAC with SHA-2 Functions" or "Digital Signature with ECDSA" sets in [[!jwt]].
 The HS256 algorithm is recommended as a highly compatible default, as it is a required part of every JWT implementation.
 License server implementations SHALL validate the digital signature and reject tokens with invalid signatures or tokens using signature algorithms other than those referenced here.
 The license server MAY further constrain the set of allowed signature algorithms.

+Successful signature verification requires that keys/certificates be distributed and trust relationships be established between the signing parties and the validating parties.
+The specific mechanisms for this are implementation-specific and out of scope of this document.

 #### Obtaining authorization tokens #### {#CPS-lr-model-authz-requesting}

 To obtain an [=authorization token=], a DASH client needs to know the URL of the authorization service.
 DASH services SHOULD specify the authorization service URL in the MPD using the `dashif:authzurl` element (see [[#CPS-mpd-drm-config]]).